 It’s November, which means that parents are already prepping for the holiday season.
 For many, that means digging our trusty elf out of the boxes and remembering to hide him in a different place every night after the kids go to bed.
 It was a cute tradition to start with, but now it’s just tiring.
-Thankfully, there’s a judge in Georgia who has our backs and is making things a little easier for parents this season.
+Thankfully, last year in 2021, a judge in Georgia decided to have parents backs and made things a little easier for parents this season.

 According to Good Morning America, Judge Robert D. Leonard II wanted to help parents out after seeing a conversation on social media talking about the stress of the upcoming Elf on the Shelf.
 He decided to take matters into his own hands and banned the whole tradition.

 “My family loves all of our Elves and it is a fun family tradition.
-However, it is a nightly commitment and if you miss a night, you have some explaining to do,” Judge Leonard, who is the chief judge of the Superior Court of Cobb County said.
+However, it is a nightly commitment and if you miss a night, you have some explaining to do,” Judge Leonard, who is the chief judge of the Superior Court of Cobb County said at the time.

 “I decided that for those people that needed to retire their Elf or put it out later in the year, I could take the heat for them with a mock order,” Leonard added.
 So, he took to Twitter and shared a legal letter banning the elf.
 “I am a public servant and will take the heat for you,” he said.
 “My gift to tired parents.”